 G/F, 44 Tang Lung Street, Causeway Bay, Hong Kong, +852 3114 2389, www.facebook.com/lespapilleshk

 Maison ES – It wouldn’t be hard to pass by this romantic restaurant as it looks more like a florist than a French-themed bistro.
 Their main focus is on simple ingredients done well and they succeed with flying colors.

 When you think about romance, Italy comes to mind rather quickly.
-Italian food has made its way into everyone's lives, whether it’s cooking pasta or pizza at home or going out for a lovely meal, Hong Kong has a fair amount of amazing Italian restaurants!
+Italian food (as seen in the photo) has made its way into everyone's lives, whether it’s cooking pasta or pizza at home or going out for a lovely meal, Hong Kong has a fair amount of amazing Italian restaurants!
 Here are some of our favorites: